jrouwe/JoltPhysics/README.md

 To get started, look at the [HelloWorld](HelloWorld/HelloWorld.cpp) example.

+If you're interested in how Jolt scales with multiple CPUs and compares to other physics engines, take a look at [this document](https://jrouwe.nl/jolt/JoltPhysicsMulticoreScaling.pdf).

 ## Design Considerations

 So why create yet another physics engine?
 First of all, this has been a personal learning project and secondly I wanted to address some issues that I had with existing physics engines: